sunwng/books-i-read/Istio in Action.md

     - this proxy handles inbound and outbound traffics
     - common issues are handled by proxies (not by applications)
 - Application + Sidecar Proxy = Service Mesh

+## CH02.
+First Step with Istio

+- default setup (control plane)
+    - istio-egressgateway
+    - istio-ingressgateway
+    - istiod (controller)
+- functions of control plane
+    - APIs for the data plane to consume their configuration
+    - Service discovery abstraction for the data plane
+    - Service-proxy sidcar injection
+    - …
+- istiod
+    - is responsible for taking higher level Istio configurations and turning them into proxy-specific configurations for each data-plane service proxy
+- ingress & egress gateway
+    - controll traffics into and out of the cluster
+    - independent of any application workload